tonibauti/jpa-generator/README.md

 [ [Español](./README_es.md) ]

-JPA Generator is a java code generator, from a database jdbc connection, analyses your tables, relationships, primary keys, foreign keys, indexes, etc. and generates the JPA persistence layer which includes:

-/**/
-JPA Generator is a java code generator that analyses a database structure (provided with a jdbc connection), scans all its tables, relationships, primary keys, foreign keys, indexes, etc. and generates the JPA persistence layer which includes:
+JPA Generator is a java code generator that analyses a database structure (provided with a jdbc connection), scans its tables, relationships, primary keys, foreign keys, indexes, etc. and generates the JPA persistence layer which includes:
-/**/

 - Configuration
 - Entities
 - Relationships
-- Repositories (spring data type and native sql type)
+- Repositories (spring data type or native sql type)
 - Repositories Tests

 Currently, the following providers are supported: